-Mrs. Arthur H. Flint, 92 Beechknoll Road, is prepared to sell genuine New Hampshire maple syrup for the benefit of the Community House.
+Mrs. Arthur H. Flint, 92 Beechknoll Road, is prepared to sell genuine New Hampshire maple syrup for the benefit of the community House.

-THE CHURCH-IN-THE-GARDENS
+THE CHURCH - IN - THE - GARDENS

-Last Sunday morning the sacrament of holy baptism was administered to nine chil-The combined choirs sang Gounod's dren.
-"Sanctus" and the minister preached on "The Spiritual Value of Play."
-At the Junior Church, two boys from the choir of the Church of the Transfiguration in Brooklyn, Masters Herman Kern and Wesley Petersin, sang Saint-Saens "Ave Verum," and short addresses were given by E. H. Lockwood, General Secretary of the Friendly Relations Committee among Foreign Students, and by a Filipino who is studying in the United States.

-Children's Day will be observed in conjunction with Whitsunday on June 8.
-A program similar to that of former years is planned, although it may be necessary to divide the program between the Junior Church and the regular morning service, as hitherto the seating capacity of the church is taxed to the limit for this service.
-The children who expect to be graduated from the Primary to the Junior Department are busily engaged on their memory work as this year the Bibles will be presented only to those who can recite Psalm 23, the Ten Commandments (short form), the Beatitudes, the names of the books of the Bible in order, and certain specified hymns.

-As next Sunday is Mothers' Day, Mrs. Alexander Greene, sorano, will sing Frank E. Tours setting of Kipling's "Mother soprano, will sing Frank E. Lours setting of Kipling's "Mother o' Mine."
+Last Sunday morning the sacrament of holy baptism was administered to nine children.
+The combined choirs sang Gounod's "Sanctus" and the minister preached on "The Spiritual Value of Play."
+At the Junior Church, two boys from the choir of the Church of the Transfiguration in Brooklyn, Church of the Transfiguration in Brooklyn, Masters Herman Kern and Wesley Peter-sin, sang Saint-Saens "Ave Verum," and short addresses were given by E. H. Lock-wood, General Secretary of the Friendly Relations Committee among Foreign Stu-dents, and by a Filipino who is studying in the United States.
+Children's Day will be observed in con-junction with Whitsunday on June 8.
+A program similar to that of former years is planued although it may be necessary to planned, although it may be necessary to divide the program between the Junior Church and the regular morning service, as bitherto the seating capacity of the church is taxed to the limit for this service.
+The children who expect to be graduated from the Primary to the Junior Department are busily engaged on their memory work as this year the Bibles will be presented only to those who can recite Psalm 23, the Ten Commandments (short form), the Beatitudes, the names of the books of the Bible in order, and certain specihandes of the books of the blue in order, and certain speci-fied hymns.
+As next Sunday is Mothers' Day, Mrs. Alexander Greene, soprano, will sing Frank E. Tours setting of Kipling's "Mother o' Mine."
 An augmented choir will sing Beethoven's stirring and joyful "Hallelujah Chorus" from "The Mount of Olives."
-The choir will sing Buck's "Jubilate Deo" on May 18 and on May 25, the Sunday before Decoration Day, their number will be Horatio Parker's "Union and Liberty."
+The choir will sing Buck's "Jubilate Deo" on May 18 and on May as the Sunday before Decorption Day, their number will May 25, the Sunday before Decoration Day, their number will be Horatio Parker's "Union and Liberty."

-The group of members of the Women's Guild, headed by Mrs. Cheeles H. Poors who are supported to the Momen's Guild, headed by

-Mrs. Charles H. Poore, who arranged the April shower at the Forest Hills Inn for the benefit of the Community House, have made a very tidy sum for the cause.
+The group of members of the Women's Guild, headed by Mrs. Charles H. Poore, who arranged the April shower at the Forest Hills Inn for the benefit of the Community House, have made a very tidy sum for the cause.
 The shower was the result of a suggestion that each member of the Guild seek to raise in some way \$100 this year for the Community House.
 If this were done, \$15,000 would be raised in all.
 Mrs. Poore, in association with a number of other women, took this method of raising their quota.

 The altar flowers on April 27 were given by Mrs. George H. Merrill in memory of her father, William S. Wandel, and last Sunday by Mrs. E. B. Wylie, in memory of her mother, Mrs. Mary Beggs.
+C. E. S.